Will not permit unmarried woman to terminate pregnancy at 23 weeks: Delhi HC | Law-Order

 - India

-The Delhi High Court on Friday said it will not permit an unmarried woman to undergo medical termination of pregnancy at 23 weeks, saying it virtually amounts to killing the fetus.
+The Delhi High Court on Friday said it will not permit an unmarried woman to undergo medical termination of pregnancy at 23 weeks, observing it virtually amounts to killing the foetus.

-A bench headed by Chief Justice Satish Chandra Sharma, while dealing with the petition by the woman to undergo the procedure, however, suggested that the petitioner be kept "somewhere safe" until she delivers the child who can subsequently be given up for adoption.
+The high court also said the law granted time to unmarried women to undergo the procedure of medical termination of pregnancy and the legislature has “purposefully excluded consensual relationship” from the category of cases where termination is permissible after 20 weeks and up to 24 weeks.
+A bench headed by Chief Justice Satish Chandra Sharma, while dealing with the petition by the woman to undergo medical termination of pregnancy, suggested that the petitioner be kept “somewhere safe” until she delivers the child who can subsequently be given up for adoption.

-"We will not permit you to kill that child.
+.
+“We will not permit you to kill that child.
 (We are) very sorry.
-This virtually amounts to killing (the fetus)," said the court as it noted that almost 24 out of 36 weeks of gestation were over.
+This virtually amounts to killing (the foetus),” said the court orally as it noted that almost 24 out of 36 weeks of gestation were over.

-Counsel for the petitioner said the woman, being unmarried, is in great mental agony and is not in a position to raise the child.
-The lawyer also said that the bar in law on medical termination of pregnancy for unmarried women was discriminatory.
+The lawyer, representing the petitioner, said that being unmarried, she is in great mental agony and is not in a position to raise the child.

-The court said that it was not forcing the petitioner to raise the child and asked the lawyer to come back with instructions on its proposal in the post-lunch session.
+After hearing the parties, the court said that it will pass an order on the petition.

-"We are not forcing her to raise the child.
-We will ensure that you go to a good hospital.
-Your whereabouts will not be known to anyone.
-Deliver the baby, please come back," said the court.
+The lawyer for the petitioner argued that the bar under the abortion law on medical termination of pregnancy after 20 weeks for instances of unmarried women was discriminatory in view of the relief being available to divorced women and certain other categories of women up to 24 weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)